"Hidden Figures" Actress Taraji P. Henson's Ancestor was First to Reach the North Pole

 Actress and author Taraji P. Henson starred in the historical drama movie Hidden Figures, portraying real-life African-American mathematician Katherine Johnson, whose work contributed to NASA, the space race, and the advancement of science.

-An interesting tie-in to Taraji's ancestry is that her great-great uncle, Matthew Alexander Henson, also made major contributions in the fields of science and exploration.
+An interesting tie-in to Taraji's ancestry is that her great-great-grand uncle, Matthew Alexander Henson, also made major contributions in the fields of science and exploration.

 Matthew Henson was an American explorer who was part of an expedition which claimed to be the first to reach the North Pole, with Matthew himself, an African-American, being the first member of the party to reach the North Pole.